Cunter

 Cunter (Romansh, in German: Conters im Oberhalbstein) is a village and former municipality in the Sursés in the district of Albula in the canton of Graubünden in Switzerland.
 On 1 January 2016 the former municipalities of Bivio, Cunter, Marmorera, Mulegns, Riom-Parsonz, Salouf, Savognin, Sur and Tinizong-Rona merged to form the new municipality of Surses.
+It is known for having an unusual and profane name in English.

 History

 Cunter is first mentioned in 1370 as Contra.

 Geography

 Cunter had an area, As of 2006, of 7.1 km2.
 Of this area, 32.3% is used for agricultural purposes, while 49.9% is forested.
 Of the rest of the land, 2.5% is settled (buildings or roads) and the remainder (15.2%) is non-productive (rivers, glaciers or mountains).

 The former municipality is located in the Surses sub-district of the Albula district.
 It lies on the road to the Julier Pass, between Tiefencastel and Savognin.
 It consists of the village of Cunter and the hamlets of Burvagn, Promastgel and Muntschect.
 Until 1943 Cunter was known as Conters im Oberhalbstein.